-The Indian farming market was worth INR 18,367 Billion in 2019.
+The Indian farming market reached a value of INR 20,336 Billion in 2020.
 The farming sector constitutes one of the most important areas of the Indian economy.
 India currently represents the world's largest producers of many fresh fruits and vegetables, major spices, selected fibrous crops such as jute, several staples such as millets and castor oil seed.
 India is also the second largest producer of wheat and rice, the world's major food staples.
 Currently, India ranks within the world's five largest producers of over 80% of agricultural items, including many cash crops such as coffee and cotton.
 Crop yields in India have also increased significantly over the last several decades.
 Factors such as farm mechanization, increasing usage of fertilizers, improving irrigation techniques, better seeds and easy availability of credit can be regarded as the major drivers of the Indian farming industry.
-Looking forward, IMARC Group expects the Indian farming market to exhibit strong growth during 2020-2025.
+Looking forward, IMARC Group expects the Indian farming market to grow at a CAGR of 10.4% during 2021-2026.

 For the purpose of this report, we have defined the farming market to be composed of the following sectors - fruits, vegetables, cereals, plantation crops, spices and pulses.